Europe’s generation R - regeneration, recovery, resilience

 Vlad Voiculescu

-Social entrepreneur, patient advocate, former Romanian minister for health and 2020-2021 European Young Leader (EYL40)
+Member of the European Parliament, former Romanian minister and 2020-2021 European Young Leader (EYL40)

 Show more information on Vlad Voiculescu

-Vlad is a Romanian politician, health policy expert and patient advocate, who until recently has served as the minister of health.
-After pursuing a career in finance, Vlad became active in public service, serving as the Romanian Finance Minister’s chief of staff before becoming the minister of health in the Dacian Cioloș government.
-Since 2008, Vlad has been involved in patient advocacy, both at the national and European level.
-He is the founder of an international network of volunteers that helped over 2,500 cancer patients receive essential medicines that were missing in Romania, a story that featured in the HBO documentary The Network’.
-Vlad is also the Co-Founder of MagiCAMP, which seeks to provide support to children diagnosed with cancer and other serious illnesses.
-For this work, the European Parliament awarded Vlad its ‘European Citizen’s Prize.’
+Vlad Voiculescu is a member of the European Parliament, health policy expert and patient advocate, who until recently has served as the Romanian minister of health.
+After pursuing a career in finance, Voiculescu became active in public service, serving as the Romanian Finance Minister’s chief of staff before becoming the minister of health in the Dacian Cioloș government.
+He has been involved in patient advocacy, both at the national and European levels for over a decade.
+Voiculescu is the founder of an international network of volunteers that helped over 2,500 cancer patients receive essential medicines that were missing in Romania, a story that featured in the HBO documentary The Network’.
+He is also the Co-Founder of MagiCAMP, which seeks to provide support to children diagnosed with cancer and other serious illnesses.
+For this work, the European Parliament awarded Voiculescu its ‘European Citizen’s Prize.’

 Yuriy Vulkovsky